 In order to finally accept the Academy Award for Best Actor, DiCaprio had to undertake some extreme method acting—which makes sense, considering he played such an extreme character.

 Alejandro G. Iñárritu's epic survival drama The Revenant takes place in 1823 (in the area of present-day Dakotas) with frontiersman Hugh Glass forced to endure some horrific circumstances.

 Shooting on-location in freezing cold temperatures, the sweeping cinematography is punctured with brutal and gory images, many of which are real.
 DiCaprio eating raw bison liver?
 That's not fake.

 The fact that DiCaprio is widely known for his environmental activism and vegetarianism makes his commitment that much more impressive.
 Sleeping inside a dead animal carcass?
 That's not borne from the art department either.
 And all while filming in the freezing cold snow...

-Despite never touching a piano before, all the scenes of Adrian Brody playing piano in Roman Polanski's The Pianist are real.
+Despite never touching a piano before, all the scenes of Adrien Brody playing piano in Roman Polanski's The Pianist are real.

 But what else did he do other than learn a new instrument?
 Well, the actor also shed a ton of weight, living off meager potatoes the same way his character did as a Jewish Holocaust survivor.

 Okay, so a lot of actors lose weight for roles.
 What else is new?
 Brody's girlfriend at the time dumped him because he was so dedicated to his role of impoverishment—he sold his car, his apartment, some of his belongings, and even disconnected his phone.

 Christian Bale has undergone so many drastic body transformations for movies, we've got a whole separate article dedicated to them.
 But his most famous and severe weight change no doubt came in Brad Anderson's mystery-thriller The Machinist.